-Refer to section 6.2.3 for background on Control Sets.
+Refer to section 6.2.3 for background on Control Sets and section 6.2.4 for background on provisioning.

-Before exiting the MgmtInit state, the Active Control Set is populated with a default Application and with default signal integrity settings.
+Note: Before exiting the MgmtInit state, the Active Control Set is populated with a default Application and with default signal integrity settings.

-The host may update the Active Control Set by using the ApplyDPInit or ApplyImmediate trigger fields in either Staged Control Set 0 or Staged Control Set 1.
-See section 8.8.3 for a description of Staged Control Set usage.
+The module updates the Active Control Set during execution of a valid provisioning command that was previously triggered by the host, normally using the ApplyDPInit or ApplyImmediate trigger fields in either Staged Control Set 0 (see section 8.9.3) or Staged Control Set 1 (see section 8.9.4).